Alikoaikk/newSO_LONG/README.md

 - **Foolproof map validation**: Checks walls, paths, and won't let you create a Room of Requirement
 - **Custom maps**: Design your own dungeons with `.ber` files (Moody would be proud)

-## Requirements (Muggle Equipment Needed) 🔧
+## Requirements

-- Linux operating system (No, Windows doesn't count as a Patronus)
+- Linux operating system
-- X11 development libraries (Ancient magic, basically)
+- X11 development libraries
-- Make (Not the wand kind)
+- Make
-- GCC compiler (Greater Compiler of C-code)
+- GCC compiler

-## Installation (Casting the Spell) 🎯
+## Installation

 ```bash
 make
 ```

-*Accio executable!* This command summons the `so_long` binary along with the MiniLibX library.
-Much faster than waiting for your Hogwarts letter.
+This will compile the project and generate the `so_long` executable.

-## Usage (How to Start Your Adventure) 🎮
+## Usage

 ```bash
 ./so_long <map_file.ber>